 Family sponsors of immigrants applying for a U.S. green card (lawful permanent residence) must prove, by preparing an Affidavit of Support, that they can financially support the immigrant as well as their own household at 125% of the dollar amounts shown in the U.S. Poverty Guidelines.
-These amounts can be found on immigration Form I-864P, published by U.S. Citizenship and Immigration Services (USCIS).
+These amounts can be found on Form I-864P, published by U.S. Citizenship and Immigration Services (USCIS).

-The Poverty Guidelines chart changes regularly.
-The federal government usually updates it in February or March of each year, and the immigration authorities start to follow it two months later.
+The Poverty Guidelines chart changes yearly.
+The federal government usually updates it in February or March of each year, and U.S. immigration authorities typically start to follow it two months later.
 When you attend your visa or green card interview, you will have to meet the guidelines that were in effect on the date your I-864 was submitted.

-To count the dependents who must be covered, add up the following:
+To count the persons who must be covered, add up the following:

 To be used for immigration sponsorship purposes, your assets must be readily convertible into cash (within one year).
-For example, if the sponsor owns a new condominium in an empty complex that is in bankruptcy, there may not be a market for the place (i.e. no one wants to buy it).
-USCIS may decide that, even though the sponsor paid a million dollars for the condo, this asset does not count, because it cannot be converted into cash within one year.
+For example, if the sponsor owns a new condominium in an empty complex that is in bankruptcy, there might not be a market for the place (i.e. no one wants to buy it).
+USCIS could decide that, even though the sponsor paid a million dollars for the condo, this asset does not count, because it cannot be converted into cash within one year.

 Job offers with anticipated salaries don't count.
-Someone applying for an immigrant visa from overseas who has received a job offer with a set salary in the United States should provide this information in the application process, but realize that it's likely to provide only a little help.
-The immigration authorities are not allowed to use this salary to make up for a shortfall in the sponsor's ability to meet the Poverty Guidelines minimum.
+Someone applying for an immigrant visa from overseas who has received a job offer with a set salary in the U.S. should provide this information in the application process, but realize that it's likely to provide only a little help.
+U.S. immigration authorities are not allowed to use this salary to make up for a shortfall in the sponsor's ability to meet the Poverty Guidelines minimum.